 FSBO PROCESS

 Follow this comprehensive workflow to successfully sell your home without a realtor in Washington DC, District of Columbia.
-Each step includes specific considerations for your local market.
+Each step includes specific considerations for your local market and state requirements.

-Gather all necessary disclosure documents required by District of Columbia law.
-This includes property condition disclosures, lead paint disclosures for older homes, and any state-specific forms.
-Consider consulting with a local real estate attorney to ensure compliance with all legal requirements.
+Gather all necessary disclosure documents required by District of Columbia law, including: Residential Property Disclosure Statement, Lead-based paint disclosure.
+District of Columbia requires attorney involvement in real estate transactions, so consult with a qualified real estate attorney early in the process to ensure compliance with all legal requirements.

 Complete necessary repairs and improvements to maximize your home's market appeal.
 Consider professional cleaning, fresh paint, landscaping, and staging.
-In Washington DC, first impressions matter significantly for attracting serious buyers and achieving your asking price.
+In Washington DC's active market, first impressions matter significantly for attracting serious buyers and achieving your asking price.

 Invest in high-quality photography to showcase your home online where most buyers begin their search.
 Create compelling listing descriptions highlighting your home's unique features and Washington DC location benefits.
-Prepare marketing materials and yard signs.
+Prepare marketing materials and yard signs with professional presentation.

 Post your listing on popular real estate websites like Zillow, Realtor.com, FSBO.com, and local MLS if available.
 Ensure your listing information is consistent across all platforms and includes detailed property information, high-quality photos, and contact information.